 Take the dog to a place in the house that is quiet.
 Have treats at the ready, in a bait bag or take a hand full from a nearby bowl.
 Keep the treats out of sight.
 If in your hand, keep your hand closed and still by your side or behind your back.
 When your dog is nearby, click.
 As soon as he looks at you, feed him the treat.
-Repeat this five times.
+Repeat this five times, but make sure you are doing this at variable time intervals.
+Not every 5 seconds, for example, but 5 seconds, then 60 seconds, then 30 seconds, and so on.
 Then walk a few steps away.
 Your dog should be intrigued and follow.
 Again, click, and when the dog looks at you, give him the treat.
 Repeat this five more times.
 What we are establishing is the link between the sound and the immediate reward of a food treat.

 Once the dog is aware of the connection between the clicker and treat, your marker is charged.
 You can now use it for training behaviors.

 When training a dog using motivation and reinforcement what two one-word questions do you think your dog will be thinking?
 I’ll give you a clue.
 They start with W.